mrezabayat/iamsorush/content/posts/add-video-to-hugo-post.md

 {{.Inner}}
 ```

-Now, in any post we can any HTML code using the below code:
+Now, in any post we can insert desired HTML code using the below code:

 \{\{< rawhtml >\}\}
     \<!-\- html codes here-\->